Alexandra Rozenman

 Alexandra Rozenman is a contemporary Russian-American painter, graphic designer, and book illustrator.
+She draws upon various styles such as folk art, Russian Underground Conceptualism, and Jewish art.
 She is recognized for her works where visual artifacts are used as the means for telling intricate, idiosyncratic, compelling stories.
 Her work has been on exhibit in the leading museums, including the National Centre for Contemporary Arts in her native Moscow, and deCordova Museum in Lincoln, Massachusetts.
 Rozenman lives in Boston and works in Somerville, Massachusetts.